-In 2019, the Company's management informed its stockholders its plan to sell the Company's land and building under property and equipment and some idle lots under investment properties in order to procure funds for the execution of the Company's exit of the Corp Rehab.
-The Company reclassified its revalued land to "Non-current assets held for sale" as part of the current assets (see Note 10).
+In 2019, the Company's management informed its shareholders its plan to sell the Company's land and building under property and equipment and some idle lots under investment properties in order to procure funds for the execution of the Company's exit of the Corp Rehab.
+The Company reclassified its revalued land to "Non-current assets held for sale" as part of the current assets.